Tips for a Healthy Pregnancy

 Start Prenatal Care

 Whether you opt for an obstetrician/gynecologist or a midwife practitioner, choose a healthcare professional for regular checkups and guidance.
 Search our Provider Directory to locate a doctor and hospital within our network.
 Consider enrolling in our Pregnancy Care Incentive Program.
-You can earn rewards including a free Pregnancy Care Box packed with samples, coupons, and suggestions—and $75 on your MyBlue® Wellness Card*.
-You can also take advantage of the My Pregnancy Assistant tool, which offers you tips and resources to support a healthy pregnancy from prenatal to postpartum.
-It will walk you through your pregnancy day by day.
+You may earn rewards including a free Pregnancy Care Box packed with samples, coupons, and suggestions—and $75 on your MyBlue® Wellness Card*.

 Consider Prenatal Vitamins